Updated June 8, 2024

 Not always.
 Payment history is the biggest factor that affects your credit score and missed payments seriously deter that factor.
 Collections can drop your credit score by more than a hundred points.

-You'll also have other transactions, loans, or activities that can affect your overall credit.
+Other transactions, loans, or activities can also affect your overall credit.
 Collections are just a portion of your credit report.
-You may have other negative items that stop you from repairing your credit.
+You may have other negative items that prevent you from repairing your credit.

 If you want to ensure that removing collections will guarantee improvements, improve your overall financial habits.
 You can do this by paying on time, adding other credit lines that you will use minimally, and aging your accounts.